Without Obligation.

 Discreet & Confidential.

-Medications For The Treatment Of Alcohol Use Disorder
+Medications for the Treatment of Alcohol Use Disorder

 What Is Alcohol Use Disorder?

-Alcohol use disorder (AUD) is a serious chronic illness characterized by the inability to control alcohol consumption due to emotional and physical dependence.
-Drinking alcohol is a social norm in many parts of the world, so some may not see the potential dangers of drinking.
-However, the severity of alcohol use is extreme, affecting over 283 million people worldwide and accounting for one in every twenty deaths.1 Mental and physical dependence on alcohol can cause various signs and side effects, including the inability to control the amount of alcohol consumed, feeling anxious, irritable, or stressed when not consuming alcohol, and strong urgency or need to drink.
+Mental and physical dependence on alcohol can cause various signs and side effects, including the inability to control the amount of alcohol consumed, feeling anxious, irritable, or stressed when not consuming alcohol, and strong urgency or need to drink.
 In addition, the seriousness of alcohol abuse is clear, as it can cause heart failure, depression, liver disease, damage to parts of the brain, and even death.

 Other Names for Alcohol Use Disorder